GlitchScripts/Glitch-DailyTasks/README.md

 ```

 ## Usage
-Just enter `_G-DAILYTASKS` into the gCLI.
-It will do the rest.
+Select the `_G-DAILYTASKS` entry from the scripts drop-down menu, or enter `_G-DAILYTASKS` into the gCLI.